webrtc-for-the-curious/webrtc-for-the-curious/manuscript/01-what-why-and-how.md

 # What is WebRTC.

 WebRTC is both an API and Protocol.
-The WebRTC protocol is a set of rules for two hosts to negotiate bi-directional secure communication.
+The WebRTC protocol is a set of rules for two agents to negotiate bi-directional secure communication.
 The WebRTC API was designed just for Javascript.
-This Javascript API then allows web developers to use the WebRTC protocol.
+This Javascript API then allows web developers to use the WebRTC protocol in the browser.

 A similar relationship would be HTTP and the fetch API.
 WebRTC the protocol would be HTTP, and WebRTC the API would be the fetch API.

-Many other APIs, servers and tools exist for WebRTC.
+Many other APIs besides Javascript, servers and tools exist for WebRTC.
 All of these implementations can interact with each others.

 # Why should I learn WebRTC?